gstlearn/gstlearn/README.md

 ## Overview

-*gstlearn* is the new cross-platform Geostatistics C++ Library proposed by MINES Paris - PSL University.
+*gstlearn* is the new cross-platform Geostatistics C++ library proposed by MINES Paris - PSL University.
 It offers to C++ users **all famous Geostatistical methodologies** developed and/or invented by the Geostatistic Team of the [Geosciences Research Center](https://www.geosciences.minesparis.psl.eu/).<br/>
 Copyright (c) MINES PARIS / PSL University

 The name 'gstlearn' stands for several purposes: